 When pressure washing your car, you should be very careful if you have a PPF installed on your vehicle.
-You should avoid pointing the wand near the edges of car body parts because that’s where the edge of PPF will be too.
+You should avoid pointing the wand near the edges of car body parts because that’s where the edge of PPF will be, too.

 High pressure may peel off the film, and the cost of fixing it may be expensive.
-In my opinion, that’s a big disadvantage of PPFs, since you don’t have those kinds of problems with waxes, sealants, or ceramic coatings.
+In my opinion, that’s a big disadvantage of PPFs since you don’t have those kinds of problems with waxes, sealants, or ceramic coatings.

 As you can see from all the pros and cons that I showed you, paint protection films aren’t for every car owner.

-In my opinion, you should install PPF on your car if:
+You should install PPF on your car if:

-- It’s a company vehicle that many people drive
+- It’s a company vehicle that many people drive.

-- If you want extreme protection against scratches and rock chips but don’t care about car paint shine so much
+- If you want extreme protection against scratches and rock chips but don’t care about car paint shine so much.

-- If installing cost isn’t a problem for you
+- If installing cost isn’t a problem for you.

 Also, the most cost-effective solution is to install paint protection film on a few body parts only.
 And actually, that’s what most people do.
 Mostly, people put it on the front and rear bumper, headlights, and hood.
 Other parts of cars aren’t so exposed to all the potential dangers on the road.

-Furthermore, if you decide to put PPF on your car, make sure to buy them from high-quality brands such as:
+If you decide to put PPF on your car, make sure to buy them from high-quality brands such as:

-Even though paint protection films offer your car incredible scratch and rock chips protection, there are some big disadvantages that should be taken into consideration.
+Even though paint protection films offer your car incredible scratch and rock chip protection, there are some big disadvantages that should be taken into consideration.
 The biggest issue I see is the cost of installing clear bras on vehicles.
 It’s just too high, but it’s justified because it’s not easy to apply.

-In my opinion, for most daily drivers and car lovers, applying waxes, sealants, or ceramic coatings is a much better and cheaper option.
+In my opinion, for most drivers and car lovers, applying waxes, sealants, or ceramic coatings is a much better and cheaper option.